lamdu/presentation-live-2018/README.md

 It provides validation, useful feedback, it's very useful for learning to code, and in some cases it even produces the actual program results (obviating the need to build a full application).

-But the REPL often loses its efficacy when writing larger programs, to the point that many "serious" programming languages such Java, Rust, and C++ don't even bother offering one.
+But the REPL often loses its efficacy when writing larger programs, to the point that many "serious" programming languages such Go, Rust, and C++ don't even bother offering one.
+Until recently did Java and C# were also on that list.

 ### How the REPL loses efficacy for larger programs

-How exactly does the REPL become less effective for large programs?
+We identify three problems with scaling the REPL for large statically typed programs:

-We recognize two problems:
+* Bandwidth
+* Liveness
 * Availability

-* Bandwidth
+#### Bandwidth

+(Showing in the background factorial with a bug in Python)

+The REPL only displays the final result of the computation.
+This doesn't provide much insight into the inner working of the code.

+When writing large programs, one would typically be editing their modules for longer periods between invoking the REPL, resulting in less feedback from the REPL the larger their programs are.

+This situation is like trying to understand a large mechanism with many moving parts by only looking at it through a tiny peep-hole.

+Display a peep-hole view of something.
+Programmers use tools like the debugger to move the peep-hole, but it is a klunky experience.
+Display the peep-hole moving.

+We're going to demonstrate how it looks like in Lamdu, but first, let's familiarize ourselves with its syntax.
+(explain syntax elements for the factorial function)

+Show the value annotations in factorial in Lamdu.

+Show the peep-hole again but reveal the full picture.

+#### Liveness

+The liveness problem is that there often is a discrepency between the edited code and the feedback from the REPL.
+The easy way to solve this discrepency is via live-reloading.
+But this may cause a new problem - Safety.
+We'll demonstrate this problem using Swift.

+The programmer fixes a compilation error, but due to a mind burp enters "!=" rather than "==".
+Swift automatically runs the code, which triggers a call to the "launchNukes" procedure, bringing upon the end of the world as we know it.

 #### Availability